Errorname/prisma-multi-tenant/README.md

 **What's a multi-tenant application?**

-A [multi-tenant](https://en.wikipedia.org/wiki/Multitenancy) application is when a single instance runs on a server and serves multiple tenants.
+A [multi-tenant](https://en.wikipedia.org/wiki/Multitenancy) application is when a single instance of your application runs on a server and serves multiple tenants.

-> With a multitenant architecture, a software application is designed to provide every tenant a dedicated share of the instance - including its data, configuration, user management, tenant individual functionality and non-functional properties.
+> With a multi-tenant architecture, a software application is designed to provide every tenant a dedicated share of the instance - including its data, configuration, user management, tenant individual functionality and non-functional properties.

 For example, you could run a social-network for companies, where each company would have it's own data and users.